Discharge advice for patients following eye surgery

 How can I expect my eye to feel after surgery?

-The following are common symptoms and are not to be concerned about.
+The following are common symptoms.
+Please do not be concerned about them.

 When should I ask for help?